wetix/frontend-test/README.md

-# Frontend Test (Senior Level)
+# Frontend Interview Test (Senior Level)

 > This test is mainly to test out the understanding of bundling and the difference between cjs, mjs and iife.

+Instead of coding (every developer able to do that, even the juniors), you as a senior level should know what is web bundling for.

 Components required :

 - rollup@2.37.1

 Notes:
-You will required to install some rollup plugins in order to make this work.
+You will need to install some rollup plugins in order to make this work.

 ### Expected Result